I remember when I first be

 - Give those people you care about a hug, right now.

-As we teach our kids to be kind we are making the world a better place.
+As we continue teaching kids to be kind we are making the world a better place.
 One random act of kindness at

 If you happen to see an act of kindness, don’t forget to send them a #kindaweseome card, a great initiative to encourage others to pass it on.
-How do you teach your kids to be kind?
+What are some other ways for kids to be kind?
+Share ways you are teaching kids to be kind in the comments!